Water supply planning

 Our new water demand and supply model improves the accuracy of water demand and supply forecasts across the state.
 This allows us to highlight emerging issues, taking into account trends in economic growth and predictions of a drying climate.

-The Department of Water engages with planning and development agencies to ensure an integrated approach to regional development, land use planning, water planning and infrastructure priorities.
+The Department of Water and Environmental Regulation engages with planning and development agencies to ensure an integrated approach to regional development, land use planning, water planning and infrastructure priorities.
 We published the Pilbara regional water supply strategy in 2013, the Great Southern regional water supply strategy in 2014 and the Mid West regional water supply strategy in April 2015.